Standing ovation for Govenor Snyder shows disconnection

 We’ve created a safe space for a liar and a criminal.
 Is this really Pure Michigan?

 Lover of Cat shade (see: Urban Dictionary) and wine.
 Saginaw Native.
 Feminist.
 AmeriCorps Alum.
-Founder of women reVamped, Program Administrator at Partners for a Racism-Free Community, Co-Chair of Young Nonprofit Professionals Network Grand Rapids.
+Founder of women reVamped, Director of Strategic Programs at Partners for a Racism-Free Community, Co-Chair of Young Nonprofit Professionals Network Grand Rapids.